kpannoni/melanoma-project/README.md

 Black patients represent the largest proportion in most of the high risk categories: age over 70, advanced cancer stage, and low median household income.
 Black patients are also the highest percentage diagnosed with Acral melanoma, which is melanoma on the palms and soles.
 Acral melanoma is most common in Black, Asian and Hispanic populations, and has a worse prognosis than other subtypes.

-Interestingly, residence in a metopolitan county, a proxy metric for access to healthcare, does not seem to correlate with lower survival times or worse outcomes.
+Interestingly, residence in a metopolitan county, a proxy metric for access to healthcare, does not seem to correlate with longer survival times or better outcomes.

 ## References